chef/chef-web-docs/content/install_bootstrap.md

 By default, Windows systems will run the chef-client cookbook as a scheduled task if your run-list looks like this: `recipe[chef-client::default]`.

+### Unix-like Clients

-Although it is not the default, you will want to do the same with unix-like clients like linux.
+Although it is not the default, you should configure Unix-like clients to run the chef-client cookbook as a scheduled task using either cronjob or systemd.

 To do so, you need to make a decision.